Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 Oklahoma Rules on Late Fees

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
 If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Preset late fees are invalid in Oregon.
+Preset late fees are invalid in Oklahoma.

 Amount of Notice Oklahoma Landlords Must Give Tenants to Increase Rent